analyticalmonk/analyticalmonk.github.io/startup/_posts/2023-05-28-ux-role-enterprise.md

 ---
 layout:     post
-title:      Beyond Utility: The Role of User Experience in Enterprise Software
+title:      Beyond Utility - The Role of User Experience in Enterprise Software
 comments:   true
 description: >
     Frameworks to think about role of user experience when creating enterprise software